 The blooms went on for MILES, over the rolling hills, it really is stunning.

 I know a lot of people only think of spritz cookies around the holidays, but they are really wonderful all year long, so break out your spritz press and get making some of these beauties!

 I made a thin glaze icing and used a silicone brush to apply the glaze to the cookies then added some black nonpareils (you could use poppy seeds) onto the centers quickly before the icing dried, then place the cookies on a rack until the glaze icing dried completely before stacking them.

 There are 2 recipes one for the cookies and one for the icing before to print both.

-- ½ an egg, mix an egg in a dish, then measure out 1 tablespoon egg and add that to the butter and sugar mixture.
+- 1/2 an egg, mix an egg in a dish, then measure out 1 and a 1/2 tablespoons egg mixture and add that to the butter and sugar mixture.

 - 1 teaspoon vanilla